Thursday, November 3, 2011

 Reserve a great place NOW to have a terrific celebration, and make your runners WEAR THEIR MEDALS proudly.

-I highly recommend these places, all clients who promise to roll out the welcome mat for marathon runners:
+I highly recommend these two places, which roll out the welcome mat for marathon runners:

-Also near Penn Station (take the 1 train downtown from 79th or 72nd to 28th St) is Mustang Harry's, a large facility that will be showing all your favorite sports teams, has an excellent line-up of drinks and a solid menu of comfort food.
-Call them at (212) 268-8930 or reserve on Open Table.
-A block away is sister restaurant Mustang Sallys; call them at 212-695-3806.
-(Their other sister Restaurant, Seven, is not open on Sunday but offers a fabulous, nutritionally perfect pre-race Prix Fixe Menu for marathon runners).
+Closer to Penn Station (take the 1 train downtown to 28th St) is Mustang Harry's, a large facility that will be showing all your favorite sports teams, has an excellent line-up of drinks and a solid menu of comfort food.
+Call them at (212) 268-8930

 #8 Let your runner talk about the experience for several weeks